Wall Shelf with Hooks | DIY

-Do it yourself—that’s the best way to get a wall shelf with hooks that will suit your needs.
-I have a great collection of coat racks and shelves with hooks to share with you.
+Do it yourself—that’s the best way to get a wall shelf with hooks that suit your needs.
+I have a great collection of coat racks and shelves with hooks to inspire you.
 There are even a few smaller hook racks, perfect for jewelry or scarves.

-I'd love for you to pin any and all projects you love in this collection!
+I’d love for you to pin any projects you love in this collection!

 Repurposed Drawer Front Hook Racks

-Another vintage drawer front with hooks can be used in a guest room for towels, or in a bedroom for scarves or hats.
+Another vintage drawer front with hooks can be used in a guest room for towels or a bedroom for scarves or hats.

 Wall Shelf With Hooks | Windows

-There are so many repurposed items that are perfect to make a wall shelf with hooks.
-A small vintage window with hooks and knobs is a perfect place to display some photos.
+So many repurposed items are perfect for making a wall shelf with hooks.
+A small vintage window with hooks and knobs is an ideal place to display some photos.

-A larger window with some scrap wood brackets—add some hooks, and voila!
+For a larger window with some scrap wood brackets, add some hooks, and voila!
 See the easy window shelf.

 Hutch Top Wall Shelf

-Adding new lumber to a repurposed hutch top allows plenty of room to display special items and hang coats and more!
+Adding new lumber to a repurposed hutch top allows plenty of room to display special items, hang coats, and more!

 Picket Fence Coat Racks